Guido van Rijn: Biography

 Van Rijn regularly writes for specialist blues magazines.
 After his retirement in 2015 as a teacher of English at Kennemer Lyceum in Overveen, the Netherlands, he remains curator of the school archive.
 In 2020, his school existed one hundred years.
 On this occasion Van Rijn published the book, 100 Years Kennemer Lyceum: The history of a special school (Haarlem: Loutje, 2020).
-In 2021 Van Rijn started a series of biographies of blues artists: The Texas Blues of Smokey Hogg appeared in 2021 and The St. Louis Piano Blues of Walter Davis in 2022.
-The Naptown Blues of Leroy Carr en The Chicago Blues of Washboard Sam are in preparation.
+In 2021 Van Rijn started a series of biographies of blues artists: The Texas Blues of Smokey Hogg (2021), The St. Louis Piano Blues of Walter Davis (2022), The Naptown Blues of Leroy Carr (2022), The Chicago Blues of Washboard Sam (2023), The Chicago Blues of Jazz Gillum (2023), and The Chicago Blues of Joe and Charlie McCoy (2024).
+In 2024 he also published a fully updated second edition of the late Max Vreede's classic 1971 discography Paramount 12000/13000 series.

 Van Rijn received ARSC (Association for Recorded Sound Collections) awards for Roosevelt's Blues (1997) and The Texas Blues of Smokey Hogg (2021).
-In 2015 he was awarded a "lifetime achievement" KBA (Keeping the Blues Alive) award in the category "historical preservation".
+In 2015 he was awarded a "lifetime achievement" KBA (Keeping the Blues Alive) award in Memphis, Tennessee in the category "historical preservation".
 In 2013 he was "Bloemendaler of the year" (Overveen is part of the village of Bloemendaal).
+In 2024 he received a Lifetime Achievement Award from the Association for Recorded Sound Collections (ARSC).
+Guido van Rijn is a Knight in the Order of Oranje-Nassau.